DIDYTONG/Writeup-THCON-2024---Keepas-si-safe/README.md

 ### Finding data in mails

-To find data in Thunderbirrd mails, we will try to enumerate the files on the machine containing the word "Thunderbird":
+To find data in Thunderbird mails, we will try to enumerate the files on the machine containing the word "Thunderbird":

 ```
 kali@kali ~/D/T/volatility3 (develop)> python3 vol.py -f ../keepass-chall/adupont.dmp windows.filescan | grep Thunderbird